browserup/docs/en/admin/audit-logs.md

 ---

 <span style="font-weight: bold; color: #de792b;">Browser</span><span style="font-weight: bold; color: #6e6e6e;">Up</span> tracks the actions users take within the system, the resources that are
-accessed or modified, the user, and when.
+accessed or modified, the user, and when each change occurs.

 ![Audit Logs]({{ site.baseurl }}/assets/images/admin/audit-logs.png)